varchasgopalaswamy/AutoUncertainties/README.rst

     30.0 +/- 5.0
     1.0 +/- 0.1

-Array uncertainties implement a large subset of the numpy ufuncs and methods:
+Array uncertainties implement a large subset of the numpy ufuncs and methods using :code:`jax.grad` or :code:`jax.jacfwd`, depending on the output shape.

 .. code-block:: python